devRjj/intvww/src/assets/Java Coding.md

 System.out.println("Values that start with '1': " \+ startsWithOne);

-find the num of occurnces of each letter in below String using java8
+# Occurrence of each letter in below String using java8.
 String str \= "hyujikoyhfrtuj";

-18\.
-Employee object \-\> sort the by employee name using Java8 and explain
+# Employee object \-\> sort the by employee name using Java8 and explain

-19\.
-Employee object \-\> group by gender using Java8 and explain
+# Group Employees by gender using Java8 and explain

 What is the o/p of below code
 public class StringBasics {
 public static void main(String\[\] args) {